sysco-middleware/sysco-middleware.github.io/_posts/2019-03-03-Dealing-with-challenging-stakeholders-in-workshops.md

 #### The role of Stakeholders ####

-Generally speaking, a stakeholder is a person, groups of persons or a whole organisation that has a vested interest in an outcome of some initiative, activities or changes.
+Generally speaking, a stakeholder is a person, group of persons or a whole organisation that has a vested interest in an outcome of some initiative, activities or changes.
 Stakeholders can be both internal and external to a certain organisation and information on that is usually gathered through the process of stakeholder analysis.
 Stakeholders can directly or indirectly impact or be impacted by the success of a project.

 ![Stakeholders](/images/2019-03-03-Dealing-with-challenging-stakeholders-in-workshops/Picture1.png)